WesternSydneyUniversity/cdms-comp3036-fsd-assignment-blog-with-solution/README.md

 - [ ] There must be a logout button
 - [ ] Clicking the logout button logs the user out
 - [ ] Authenticate the current client using a hard-coded password
-- [ ] Use a cookie to remember the signed-in state.
+- [ ] Use a httpOnly cookie and name it "auth_token" to remember the signed-in state.

 ### ADMIN LIST SCREEN